JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 In this blog post we have demonstrated a new perspective for studying DEQ models.
 Coupled with the flexible Julia language structure, we have implemented DEQ models by only changing two lines of code compared to Neural ODEs!
-The world is your oyster, and composability of the [SciML ecosystem](https://sciml.ai/) is there to fascilitate doing machine learning with your wildest creations.
+The world is your oyster, and composability of the [SciML ecosystem](https://sciml.ai/) is there to facilitate doing machine learning with your wildest creations.
 Mix and match things at will.
 We're excited to see what you come up with.